thefactorystack/ILA/GOVERNANCE.md

-# ILA Community Governance
+# ILA Governance

-> **Industrial Layered Architecture** — An open, practice-driven framework developed by OT professionals, for OT professionals.
+> **Industrial Layered Architecture** - an open, practice-driven framework developed by OT professionals, automation engineers, maintainers, integrators, and factory technologists.

 ---

 ## Vision

-ILA exists to give every automation technician, PLC programmer, SCADA developer, and OT architect a shared language — a common structure for building factories that are understandable, scalable, and secure.
+ILA exists to give automation technicians, PLC programmers, SCADA developers, data engineers, OT infrastructure specialists, managers, and architects a shared language for building factories that are understandable, scalable, secure, and maintainable.

 The framework is free, open, and community-developed.
-It belongs to the people who use it.
+It belongs to the people who use it, challenge it, and improve it.

 ---

 ## Principles

 1. **Openness** — The ILA specification, documentation, and community discussions are publicly accessible to all.
-2. **Practice over theory** — Contributions are grounded in real-world industrial experience.
+2. **Practice over theory** — Contributions are grounded in real-world industrial experience and clear operational value.
 3. **Transparency** — Decisions affecting the framework are made visibly, with documented rationale.
 4. **Respect** — All contributors are treated with professional courtesy regardless of background or experience level.
 5. **Sustainability** — The project is built to last, with governance structures that survive the involvement of any single person.
+6. **Traceability** — Core decisions should be traceable to a problem, standard, field experience, or documented design rationale.

 ---